 Camps & Classes

-The North Country Children’s Museum’s Winter Class Series offer kids unique, interactive STEAM activities led by NCCM educators and university faculty.
+The North Country Children’s Museum’s Class Series and Vacation Camps offer kids unique, interactive STEAM activities led by NCCM educators and university faculty.
 These drop-off programs are held at our location in downtown Potsdam.
-Space is limited to 10 children per session. $145 per child and members receive a 10% discount.
+Space is limited to 10 children per session.
+Members receive a 10% discount.
+Contact us about scholarships.

 Theater & Art for PreK-Grade 3: Wed 11am-3:30pm

 Session 2: Circus Arts Do you love the circus?
 Come create your own circus as you walk the balance beam, practice hula hooping, put on special performances.
 Create fun, circus inspired art projects and learn about famous artists who loved the circus as much as you do!

 Music for PreK-Kindergarten: Thurs 11am-3:30pm

 Session 2: Hit it!
 This session, kids will discover different percussive instruments and how to play them both traditionally and by thinking outside the box!
 We will explore rhythm, how to play different percussion instruments, and even how to make your own percussion instruments!

 Session 2: Robotics This 5-week STEM-based class teaches students from grades 1-5 the basics of robotics.
 We’ll experiment with basic algorithms for directing trains and traffic, learn about commands and controls to simple machines, and design upgrades to Smart Homes!
 We’ll also build our own robots and apply what we learn to make them navigate obstacle courses and mazes, and at the end we’ll get to meet some of the stars from Clarkson University’s Robotics Lab and learn how they’re solving real world problems!